thautwarm/restrain-jit/README.md

 Currently the Cython back end works for many fundamental Python constructs.
 The constructs haven't suppported yet are exceptions(but you can wrap it as a function) and closures(ready to support today).

-The Cython back end did much more on the compilation stuffs, like Control Flow Analysis, SSA conversions and corresponding passes.
-It's also based on Python bytecode, so Restrain JIT on Cython is still free of hack and available in any case.
+The Cython back end did much more on the compilation stuffs, like Control Flow Analysis, many kinds of abstract interpretations, SSA conversions and corresponding passes.
+One of the most awesome pass is the Phi-Node analysis pass, which converts the semantics of Stack Virtual Machine to a Register-based Virtual Machine, and generates Phi nodes.

+Besides, this is still based on Python bytecode, so Restrain JIT on Cython is still free of hack and available in any case.

+The developement of Cython back end is a joy.
+Yes, debugging is so fast that I can make faster developement iterations, and no need to wait half a minute when I want to re-run codes :)